OneDrive/onedrive-api-docs/items/upload_large_files.md

     "code": "upload_name_conflict",
     "message": "Another file exists with the same name as the uploaded session.
-    You can redirect the upload session to use a new filename by calling PUT with the new metadata and @content.sourceUrl attribute.", }
+    You can redirect the upload session to use a new filename by calling PUT with the new metadata and @microsoft.graph.sourceUrl attribute.", }
 }
 ```